 CT Snow Falls Trail is a 10.3 mile moderately trafficked out and back trail located near Dayton, Tennessee that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from February until November.
+The trail offers a number of activity options and is best used from February until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Quiet falls awaits you with great overlook views to be enjoyed on this trail.
 Beautiful scenery.
 Great place for a family hike.
 Your hike begins along the Richland Creek that provided water and mining for the town of Dayton for many years.
 This area was once logged by Bowater Paper and then turned over to provide excellent trails for the pocket wilderness and Cumberland Trail.
 The first 1.5 miles is shared by Snow Falls & Laurel Falls; at this point turn left (NW) to Snow Falls.
 You will hike 3/4 mile then you will walk around a huge boulder and then cross 3 50' bridges to cross over Richland Creek.
 The next 2 miles you will ascend over 500' by a series of switchbacks that lead to the upper rim to Buzzard Point.
 Once you are on top follow an old log road to the south to Buzzard Point for lunch with a view!
 Backtrack to connect to the Snow Falls trail that crosses this log road you're on.
 You will descend to creek level of which you will have to wade or cross depending on water level.
 Once you are across the creek follow white blaze.
 Backtrack to upper rim for the Dunn Overlook for great views.

 Really nice but dry from drought.
 Will go again in spring.

 Loved it.
 Very beautiful.
 Hiked through the dry bed more than anything.
 The path is on a reclaimed railroad for the coal mines.
 Lots of old artifacts, bridges, and mines.